-UNIVERSITY OF THE ARCTIC
+UNIVERSITY OF THE ARCTIC/ north2north

 Aurora College is a University of the Arctic member institution.

 The University of the Arctic (UArctic) is a cooperative network of universities, colleges, and other organizations committed to higher education and research in the circumpolar North.
-Members share resources, facilities, and expertise to build post-secondary education programs that are relevant and accessible to northern students.
-The overall goal is to create a strong, sustainable circumpolar region by empowering northerners and northerncommunities through education and shared knowledge.
+The University of the Arctic promotes education that is circumpolar, interdisciplinary, and diverse in nature, and draws on the combined strengths of member institutions to address the unique challenges of the region.
+The overall goal is to create a strong, sustainable circumpolar region by empowering northerners and northern communities through education and shared knowledge.